codelibs/fess-docs/en/index.rst

-Enterprise Search Server. |Fess| provides Administration GUI to configure the system on your browser. |Fess| also contains a crawler, which can crawl documents on Web/File System/DB and support many file formats, such as MS Office, pdf and zip.
+Enterprise Search Server. |Fess| provides Administration GUI to configure the system on your browser. |Fess| also contains a crawler, which can crawl documents on Web/File System/DB and support many file formats, such as MS Office, PDF and zip.

 Download
 ========